SirLeoIV/SirLeoIV/README.md

 ### Projects
 - Go on adventures and explore the mysteries of the Antique Souls Collection: [The Antique Souls](https://theantiquesouls.com/)
 - Go on adventures and explore the real world: [Where2Walk](https://where2walk.me/)
-- Go play my game [The Basement](https://sirleoiv.itch.io/the-basement)
+- Go play my game: [The Basement](https://sirleoiv.itch.io/the-basement)
+- Go learn about explainable AI in computer vision for automated quality control for shot-blasted steel surfaces: [SteelBlastQC](https://arxiv.org/abs/2504.20510)

 ### About me